Vegans avoid eating animal foods for environmental, ethical, or health reasons.

 Two tablespoons (30 ml) of these provide about 8 grams of protein.

-In addition, seaweed contains magnesium, riboflavin, manganese, potassium, iodine and good amounts of antioxidants.
+In addition, seaweed contains magnesium, riboflavin, manganese, potassium, and good amounts of antioxidants (

-That being said, some types of seaweed (such as kelp) are extremely high in iodine, so should not be eaten in large amounts.
+But keep in mind that some types of seaweed (such as kelp) are extremely high in iodine, so it’s best not to eat them in large amounts.
+Iodine is an element that is found naturally in some foods and added to some salt products.

-Similar to tempeh, seaweed is often promoted as a great source of vitamin B12 for vegans.
-Although it does contain a form of vitamin B12, it is still not clear whether this form is active in humans (
+Similarly to tempeh, seaweed is often said to be a great source of vitamin B12 for vegans.
+However, while seaweed does contain a form of vitamin B12, it’s still not clear whether this form is active in humans (

-Until more is known, vegans who want to reach their daily recommended vitamin B12 intake should rely on fortified foods or use supplements.
+Until more is known, vegans who want to reach their daily recommended vitamin B12 intake should rely on fortified foods or talk with a healthcare professional about possibly taking supplements.

 Seaweed is a protein-rich source of essential fatty acids.
-It is also rich in antioxidants and iodine, but should not be relied on as a source of vitamin B12.
+It’s also rich in antioxidants, and some types are rich in iodine.

 Nutritional yeast is made from a deactivated strain of Saccharomyces cerevisiae yeast.
 It can be found in the form of yellow powder or flakes in most supermarkets and health food stores.

-One ounce (28 grams) contains approximately 14 grams of protein and 7 grams of fiber.
-In addition, nutritional yeast is commonly fortified with zinc, magnesium, copper, manganese and B vitamins, including vitamin B12.
+One ounce (28 grams) contains approximately 16 grams of protein and 6 grams of fiber.
+In addition, nutritional yeast is commonly fortified with B vitamins, including vitamin B12 (

-Therefore, fortified nutritional yeast can be a practical way for vegans to reach their daily vitamin B12 recommendations.
+Therefore, fortified nutritional yeast can be a practical way for vegans to meet their daily vitamin B12 needs.

-Non-fortified nutritional yeast should not be relied on as a source of vitamin B12.
+Non-fortified nutritional yeast is not a reliable source of vitamin B12.

 Fortified nutritional yeast is a protein-rich source of vitamin B12.
 However, non-fortified versions are not a reliable source of the vitamin.